daobrien/writing-classes/README.md

 * Explain what encryption is, assuming most people know nothing.
 * Explain what it is not, just to set some boundaries.
 * Discuss and dispel some myths about encryption.
-* Add your topic here.
+* Discuss strong versus weak encryption.
 * Add another topic here.

 ## Quiz